The Western Wildway Initiative (Spine of the Continent Initiative© )-connects the world's largest network of conservation lands.

 The resultant Western Wildway will provide sufficient “Room to Roam©” for wildlife populations, sustain ecological processes in an era of increasing human population and climate change, and safeguard our natural heritage for the enjoyment of future generations.

 The weaving together of this landscape tapestry is achieved through Wildlands Network’s Spine of the Continent Initiative and our Southwest Programs.
 There are hundreds of organizations working on nature protection and restoration along this Wildway, many of them specializing in regional efforts.
 Over the past decade, Wildlands Network has spread our vision of a tri-national Wildway across the continent and has been building a formal network of such organizations interested in partnering with us to accomplish this ambitious goal.

-Coordinated and administered by the Wildlands Network, the Western Wildway Initiative is being implemented on the ground by an international steering committee consisting of 10 of western North America’s most respected conservation organizations, and innumerable other collaborating partners including private land owners, scientists, conservationists, and others.
+Coordinated and administered by the Wildlands Network, the Western Wildway Initiative (aka Spine of the Continent Initiative) is being implemented on the ground by an international steering committee consisting of 10 of western North America’s most respected conservation organizations, and innumerable other collaborating partners including private land owners, scientists, conservationists, and others.